-- The success of RTE section 12(1)(c) largely depended upon the inclusive practices and pedagogical techniques by schools for seamless integration of children from economically weaker sections in their classes.
+- The success of RTE section 12.1.C largely depended upon the inclusive practices and pedagogical techniques by schools for seamless integration of children from economically weaker sections in their classes.

-- Understanding the need to train teachers in various techniques so that they can better manage a socially inclusive classroom, In order to establish an equitable and inclusive education system that provides quality education to all, irrespective of their socio-economic backgrounds, RightWalk Foundation conducted 9 workshops in different districts of U.P. in collaboration with UNICEF and U.P.
+- Understanding the need to train teachers in various techniques, so that they can better manage a socially inclusive classroom, and in order to establish an equitable and inclusive education system that provides quality education to all, irrespective of their socio-economic backgrounds, RightWalk Foundation conducted 9 workshops in different districts of U.P. in collaboration with UNICEF and U.P.
 Government.

-- These workshops were conducted in Lucknow, Agra, Varanasi, Faizabad, Kanpur, Gorakhpur, Firozabad, Moradabad and Lakhimpur Kheri.
+- These workshops were conducted in Lucknow, Agra, Varanasi, Faizabad, Kanpur, Gorakhpur, Firozabad, Moradabad, and Lakhimpur Kheri.

 - The participants constituted the key stakeholders- various Govt. officials,RWF’s members and participant schools’ representatives i.e. Principals, Managers, Directors and teachers.
 All the participants interacted with each other, discussing and deliberating upon the challenges, doubts & questions put forth by the different schools which had surfaced during the implementation process.
 Their interaction provided us with different dimensions of the problems as well as the innovative

 - Apart from discussing the challenges and doubts, the schools were trained to deal with parents and children during admission time.
 They were also provided training in various inclusive pedagogical techniques which were to be followed by teachers while teaching in the class room for effectively integrating the children belonging to EWS and DG categories.
 Inclusive practices and strategies for school principals and management were also discussed with them.
 The school representatives were also encouraged for post classroom monitoring and providing support to EWS children and their